libktx/ktx/.github/CONTRIBUTING.md

 - Format your code changes with the `gradle format` task.
 We are relying on automatic formatting performed with [ktlint](https://ktlint.github.io).
 Run `gradle linterIdeSetup` to apply formatter changes to your IntelliJ project.
+- Follow our file naming convention:
+  - Files with a single class: file name should match class name.
+E.g. `FileLoader.kt`.
+  - Others: files with extension methods, top-level functions, utilities or multiple classes should use camel case nouns starting with a lower-cased letter.
+Should generally be in plural form.
+E.g. `fileLoaders.kt`.
 - Make sure to include unit tests of your code.
 Test names should use the `` `backtick method name` `` syntax.
 JUnit and [Spek](http://spekframework.org/) can be used to write tests, although JUnit is encouraged for its commonness.
 Use [Mockito-Kotlin](https://github.com/nhaarman/mockito-kotlin) for mocking.